Skip to main content

 Embed everything

-From YouTube and Windows Media Player videos to Excel spreadsheets, you can embed all kinds of files into a slide.
-Thanks to complete Microsoft 365 integration, you can insert document types from other apps like Excel, such as spreadsheets.
-This can be helpful to visualize data directly in your presentation, instead of having to pause and open another application.
+From YouTube and Windows Media Player videos to Excel spreadsheets, embed all kinds of files into a slide.
+Thanks to complete Microsoft 365 integration, inserting document types from other apps like Excel, such as spreadsheets, is easy.
+It’s helpful to visualize data directly in your presentation, instead of having to pause and open another application.

 Quiz the audience

 Add a fun quiz with correct and incorrect answers to entertain your audience!
-You can place this at the end of a presentation to see how much information they’ve retained.
+Place this at the end of a presentation to see how much information they’ve retained.
 Liven things up with animations and sound effects for right or wrong answers.
-To create a quiz:

 • Go to the Insert tab in the upper menu and select Forms.